top of page

 Holy Spirit,

 Lead me to the well again.
-To that sacred place in the heart where truth waits, Where longing and love meet.
+To that sacred place in the heart where truth waits, where longing and love meet.

-Let me come, like Photini, with questions, with weariness, with hope— Having heard of Jesus from others, but now ready to meet Him for myself.
+Let me come, like Photini, with questions, with weariness, with hope, having heard of Jesus from others, but now ready to meet Him for myself.

-Photini lives on— In every woman who dares to come to the well, and stays long enough to be seen.
+Photini lives on in every woman who dares to come to the well and stays long enough to be seen.

-Have you ever felt unseen, misread, or underestimated?
 Photini reminds us that Jesus sees deeper.
-He calls women into purpose, witness, and spiritual authority—then and now.
-What jar is He asking you to leave behind?
+He calls women into purpose, witness, and spiritual authority, then and now.

-🔭 Reflection: My Own Encounter with Jesus – A Well Within
+Reflection: My Own Encounter with Jesus - A Well Within

 • Where is my well?
 The place I return to when I’m thirsty for more?